decentralized-identity/interoperability/agenda.md

     * optional homework: leave comments on the [whimsical](https://whimsical.com/VVRMbTi9bPsCqagmRVNGvm), or fork it and make your own variants to compare/contrast next week or OOB?
 Whimsical instructions [here](https://www.notion.so/dif/Procedural-Notes-github-etc-d31f543e8a94441ebeb1550e671ff195)
     * [Martin and Nader might present variants?]
+    * Unqueued discussion to follow

+    * Parking lot for assumptions different in other use cases?
+        * Holder-not-subject
+        * nonhuman subjects
+        * etc etc

 3. [IF time allows] Draft questionnaire based on map (proposed- pending group interest)?